e-m-b-a/emba/README.md

 ## About

-_emba_ is being developed as a firmware scanner that analyzes Linux-based firmware images, regardless of whether the firmware is a single file or already been extracted.
-It should help you to identify and focus on the interesting areas of a huge firmware image.
+*Emba* is being developed as a firmware scanner that analyzes Linux-based firmware images, regardless of whether the firmware is a single file or has already been extracted.
+It should help you identify and focus on interesting areas of firmware images.

-Although _emba_ is optimized for offline firmware images, it can test both, live systems and extracted images.
+Although *emba* is optimized for offline firmware images, it can test both, live systems and extracted images.
 Additionally, it can also analyze kernel configurations.
-_emba_ is designed to assist penetration testers and is not designed as a standalone tool without human interaction. _emba_ should give as much information as possible about the firmware.
-The tester can then decide on the areas to focus on and is always responsible for verifying and interpreting the results.
+*Emba* is designed to assist penetration testers and not as a standalone tool without human interaction. *Emba* should provide as much information as possible about the firmware, the the tester can decide on focus areas and is responsible for verifying and interpreting the results.

-## Motivation

-There is a wide variety of different software to analyze Linux firmware, but none it could fulfill our expectiations.
-Therefore we combined all the good tools in one simple application.
-The main focus of emba is that it is easy to use, easy to customize and yet find and display all possible weak points.
-At the start of this project, we decided, that emba should be able to run with only two parameters: path to your firmware (as binary or already extracted) and path to a directory for the generated log files.
-Using emba should improve your workflow and not take hours to learn to use.
-During the development, we added a bunch of new features, without dispensing the simplicity.
-This is also the cause why we stick with bash and have no further plans to rewrite emba in another language.
-As pentester you are using your terminal on a daily basis and most of us are quite skilled with it.

 ## Installation